ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 Let us now have a closer look at the replacement procedure.

 During the replacement procedure, the vertices and edges of `Find` which do not overlap with `Replace` are removed from the match.
 For example, in the picture above, the self-loop of the search pattern is outside the overlap region.
 So, it is removed from the host graph at the match during the replacement procedure.
 Only those vertices and edges in the search pattern which overlap with the replacement are alone retained.
-From this view point, the morphism from `overlap` to `Find` is a **specification for deletion** (of vertices and edges at a match).
+From this view point, the morphism from `overlap` to `Find` is a **rule for deletion** (of vertices and edges at a match).

 During the replacement procedure, the vertices and the edges of (`Replace`) outside the overlap region are added to the host graph at the match.
 For example, in the picture above, the unlabelled vertices and edges of `Replace` are outside the overlap region.
 We could see that they are added to the host graph during the replacement.
-From this view point, the morphism from `overlap` to `Replace` is a **specification for addition** (of vertices and edges at a match).
+From this view point, the morphism from `overlap` to `Replace` is a **rule for addition** (of vertices and edges at a match).

 Note that the `overlap` shape remains unchanged during the replacement.
-The overlap is precisely what remains after removing the edges/vertices of `Find` as per the specification.
+The overlap is precisely what remains after removing the edges/vertices of `Find` as per the deletion rule.

-Thus, a specification for "find-and-replace" in graphs is as follows:
+Thus, a specification for "find-and-replace" in graphs consists of a deletion rule and an addition rule:

 ```{image} assets/Ch6/specification.png
 :alt: Whoopsy!